tlahin/roger_skyline_1/README.md

   Remember to add executable rights to the script.

-  To make this script run everytime we boot the machine and once a week at 4AM we need to use crontab.
+  To make this script run everytime you boot the machine and once a week at 4AM you can use crontab.

   Source: https://crontab-generator.org/.

-  Run `sudo crontab -e` to edit our crontab file.
-In the file we need to add 2 things:
+  Run `sudo crontab -e` to edit your crontab file.
+In the file you need to add 2 things:

     # run auto_update.sh when reboting
     @reboot sh /usr/scripts/auto_update.sh